-Why Is the Start Date Important?
+Why are Start Dates Important?

-How to Choose the Start Date
+How to Choose a Start Date

 You should choose the start date strategically to maximize your new hire’s first experience in the company.
 Often, that date is on a Monday, two or three weeks after the job offer is made, but this should be adapted to your business needs.

-Secondly, is there any reason why onboarding and induction may not happen as planned?
+Secondly, is there any reason why onboarding and introductions may not happen as planned?
 For example, if a key HR team member is on vacation before the start date, employment forms may not be ready in time.

 Lastly, think about the job itself.
 The new hire doesn’t need to start straight away if they don’t have any tasks to complete for a few weeks.
 However, you may invite them to start sooner than needed if there is a risk they will accept a competitor’s offer.